lukaszlaszko/di/README.md

 #### Registration

 Component registration is implemented with [definition_builder](src/di/definition_builder.hpp).
+Components can be registered as either types or their factories.

+##### Type registration

+Components can be registered by type:

+Types with more than one non-copy, non-move constructor can be only registered through explicit definition using **define_explicit_type**.

+##### Factory registration

-Any object convertable to [std::function](http://en.cppreference.com/w/cpp/utility/functional/function) can be registered as a factory.
-A factory can define ownership and cleaup of allocated objects in 3 ways:
+Any object convertible to [std::function](http://en.cppreference.com/w/cpp/utility/functional/function) can be registered as a factory.
+A factory can define ownership and cleanup of allocated objects in 3 ways:

 * **pointer**